 So far I have only met the people in PayPay face to face for one time only and I flied to Tokyo for that time.

-I used to stay in Yokohama but moved my house to Kirishima after I joined PayPay.
+I used to stay in Yokohama but moved my house to Kirishima after I learned about the WFA and joined PayPay.

 The reason why I moved to Kirishima is that I really enjoy the peaceful life of the countryside in Japan.
 And another important reason is I that am helping my boyfriend to host a Airbnb Guesthouse in Kirishima.
 We have met a lot of amazing people from all over the world in the Guesthouse.